SSDs, i.e. solid state drives, have completely changed the computing experience over the last decade.

 DRAM or HMB

 Some SSDs use DRAM for primary caching and faster random ops, while others forego the cost of DRAM and use a technique called host memory buffer (HMB).
-HMB does just what it sounds like, employs your computer’s memory for primary caching.
+HMB does just what it sounds like, employs your computer’s (the host) memory for primary caching.

 After a rough start, HMB has developed marvelous sequential transfer performance, though as hinted at — random ops still lag behind the DRAM designs.
 If you want the best overall, and especially random performance, then you want a DRAM design.
 You’ll pay for it though: HMB designs are often half the price, and the latest HMB models are every bit as fast with sequential transfers as their pricier brethren.
 Note that there are devices, such as the PS5 that don’t support HMB.